 On Anzac Day, we reflect on the lives of the Australian men and women who have served and lost their lives in war.
-Storytelling is important because it makes sure that their lives and our history are not forgotten.
+Through storytelling, we make sure that their lives and our history are not forgotten.

-We have curated a list of six Australian books that explore experiences of war.
+Below we have curated a list of six Australian books that explore experiences of war.
 If you’re looking for extra reading ideas, browse through our ‘war’ theme tag.

 Alfred’s War by Rachel Bin Salleh and Samantha Fry

 Not much is known about the Indigenous Australians who have fought for Australia in every war since the Boer War.
-Alfred’s War is a gorgeously illustrated picture book that seeks to represent a universal experience of Indigenous soldiers who experienced equality amongst their fellow soldiers and friends, but who faced discrimination when they came back home.
+Alfred’s War is a gorgeously illustrated picture book that represents a universal experience of Indigenous soldiers who experienced equality amongst their fellow soldiers and friends, but who faced discrimination when they came back home.

 Reg Saunders by Hugh Dolan and Adrian Threlfall